 Computers and mobile devices connected to user accounts can be unlinked by the admin through the admin console.
 On computers, unlinking removes authentication data and provides the option to delete local copies of files the next time the computer comes online.
 On mobile devices, unlinking removes files marked as favorites, cached data, and login information.

-Protect business data when employees leave or in the event of device loss by deleting data and local copies from both computers and mobile devices.
+Protect business data when employees leave or in the event of device loss by deleting data and local copies from both computers and mobile devices to prevent unauthorized access.

 After deprovisioning a user (either manually or via directory services), admins can transfer files from that user’s account to another user on the team.

-Dropbox Business admins can generate activity reports at any time for several types of events, filtered by date range.
+Dropbox Business admins can generate activity reports at any time for hundreds of events, filtered by date range.
 Reports are available for individual users or entire team accounts and can be downloaded in CSV (comma-separated values) format or integrated directly into your existing security information and event management (SIEM) tools for analysis using the Dropbox Business API.
-The following information is available to admins in user activity reports:
+Admins can also perform targeted investigations with refined filtering and enhanced search directly in the Activity tab.
+The following information is available to admins in activity reports:

 Passwords.
 Changes to password or two-step verification settings.
 Admins do not have visibility into users’ actual passwords.